September 17, 2018

 Taxes & Spending Power

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed $105 billion in state and local taxes and almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
+Nationally, immigrants contribute hundreds of billions of dollars in federal income taxes as well as state and local taxes.
+After paying taxes, immigrants still have significant economic clout, to the sum of nearly $1 trillion in spending power.
 Immigrants play an important role contributing to local economies both as consumers and taxpayers.

 |Total Spending Power||$1.4B|